 * Find a U.S. residential property’s rental investment value by typing entire address.

-RENTestimate is a tool that helps you determine the rental investment potential of a residential property using machine learning.
+RENTestimate is a tool that helps you determine the rental investment potential of a residential property using a proprietary algorithm.
 RENTestimate is powered by big data on more than 113 million homes, institutional-quality research and on-the-ground experts with deep insight on local real estate market conditions.
 RENTestimate covers approximately 85% of all residential properties in the US.

-How Do We Determine a Property's Rental Investment Value?
+How Do We Determine a Property's Value as a Rental Estimate?

-Three factors determine a property’s rental investment value: Its rent, price, and operating expenses.
-To that end, we created Rent, Price and Expense Estimate automated valuation models (AVMs) to predict these values.
+Three factors determine a property’s value as a rental investment: Its rent, price, and operating expenses.
+To that end, we created rent, price and expense automated valuation models (AVMs) to predict these values.
 Our AVMs provide you with an accurate assessment of the earning potential of a property as an investment.
-RENTestimate determines a property’s gross yield using the Rent and Price Estimates, while the net yield is calculated using our Expense Estimate.
+RENTestimate determines a property’s gross yield using the rent and price valuations, while the net yield is calculated using our Expense Estimate.
 RENTestimate is a starting point for residential property valuations, and should not be considered an appraisal.

 - By estimating the rent and price on the property

 - By estimating expenses that may be incurred in managing the property as an investment